PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

         // One Account might have 0 or more Transactions (1:Many relationship) public ICollection<Transaction> Transactions { get; set; }

+        // User associated with account
         public User User { get; set; }
 }

-// Two posible statuses of an account public enum AccountStatus
+// Two possible statuses of an account public enum AccountStatus
 {
         Active = 0,     // When an account can perform transactions